2017 alex rumford 2017 alex rumford

 I lit the drum with our iphones, and supported the camera with a stack of various Gary Fong rubber flash modifiers.
 I'll bring a fisheye lens next time.

-* Fun in it's loosest definition.
+* Fun in its loosest definition.

 Studio Fractal